-Have you ever looked at a logo and thought about how you would design it differently?
-These ten graphic designers did just that, and we think their interpretations are worth sharing.
+Have you ever looked at a famous logo and thought about how you would design it differently?
+Maybe you revel in finding a brand’s hidden meaning in their logo’s negative space?
+Well, you’re in good company!
+We rounded up 10 graphic designers who created fresh takes on some of the most famous logos out there—and we think their interpretations are worth sharing.

 On the left, you’ll find each brand’s current logo and on the right you’ll see the reimagined version by a different designer in our community.
-Now, enjoy these just-for-fun, hypothetical redesigns, and get inspired to try your hand at improving a well-known logo yourself!
-We’d love to see what you come up with on Dribbble.
+Now, enjoy these just-for-fun, hypothetical redesigns, and get inspired to try your hand at reworking a well-known logo yourself!
+Whether you put your spin on the famous logo of Apple or Google, FedEx or Coca-Cola, we’d love to see what you come up with on Dribbble.

-Designer Sam Bunny’s interpretation of the Amazon logo takes a whole new approach, removing its iconic arrow and replacing it with a simple, balanced curve.
+Designer Sam Bunny’s interpretation of this famous company logo takes a whole new approach, removing its iconic arrow and replacing it with a simple, balanced curve.
 Here’s what Sam had to say about his new concept:

 “This concept looks to refresh the current Amazon brand by reducing the detail while aiming to retain the same feel and tone.
 It keeps the iconic A to Z link and smile without the need for an arrowhead, which is replaced with the gradient that helps indicate movement and direction from A to Z.”

 If you follow Rafael Serra on Dribbble, you’re probably familiar with the typographic logo interpretations he frequently shares.
 His newest concept for NASA’s logo simplifies the original emblem significantly while staying true to its overall circular structure.
 We love the subtle way Rafael’s red swash lines work to form the crossbar of each letter ‘A.’